atennert/hangman/README.md

 The build framework uses webpack to generate a single js file for the application and compile the sw.js.
 The tests are run without webpack.
 Gulp handles the general tool chain.

 Use `npm run build` to trigger the default test and build gulp job.
 The generated files will end up in a `./public/$npm_version` folder.

+The build file also manipulates the service worker file, in which it places the current version from package.json.

 ## Prerequisites
 * The npm scripts in package.json are currently focussing on `Linux`.
 MacOS might work to.